10 Things That Will Help You With Teaching Difficult Students

-1. Keep calm and breathe.
+1. Keep calm and breathe

-2. Give voice to feelings.
+2. Give voice to feelings

+Would you feel as though you had been heard and understood?
+Would anything be solved?
 Rather than scolding and shaming, state the problem as you would a math problem:

 “I see a lot of juice on the floor.
 Juice on the floor can make people slip and hurt themselves.
 I care about everyone and don’t want anyone to get hurt.
 What can we do in the future to prevent such a thing happening?
 What can we do now?”

-4. Step beyond the moment.
+4. Step outside the moment

-Think about ways that he can practice handling unpredictability outside of the situation, at another time.
+Think about ways that they can practice handling unpredictability outside of the situation, at another time.
 This is another step in getting at root causes and establishing useful tools that can be applied to similar challenging situations.

-5. Avoid “win-lose.”
+5. Avoid “win-lose” situations

-6. Keep it private.
+6. Keep it private

-7. Document everything.
+7. Document everything

-Make note of it, and when it comes time to collaborate with parents and student about strategies for solving the problem, you have ample documentation to help solve the puzzle.
-Documenting should not be for the goal of being “out to get them.”
-It is evidence and clues for further success.
+Make note of it, and when it comes time to collaborate with parents and the student about strategies for solving the problem, you have ample documentation to help solve the puzzle.
+Documenting should not be for the goal of being “out to get them”—it’s evidence and clues for assuring mutual success.

-8. Use empowering language.
+8. Use empowering language

 In the interest of fostering independence, use language that promotes an intelligence that has the capacity to grow.
 By getting them to see that their abilities are not fixed by an oversimplified label (“he’s smart”, “she’s not”) you teach a growth mindset that empowers them to change their own lives.
 Avoid unwarranted praise, but say, “I like how you persevered to the end.
 Your brain hurts because it’s growing.”

-9. The fewer the words, the better.
+9. The fewer the words, the better

-10. Remember that you were as they are.
+10. Remember how you were

+Some need help socially.
+Some have physical difficulties and many are more sensitive about them than others.
+If you keep this in mind, you will become a master detective and isolate root problems.
 Your ability to bring students who don’t normally want to come will multiply ten-fold.
 If you can make a difference in one child’s life out of the many who find schooling easy, your life would have been worth it.